 Adapting DOAS To Your HVAC System

-The DOAS unit removes the latent load to control humidity, and the main HVAC unit removes the sensible load to produce a comfortable temperature.
-This is important because the primary source of building humidity in most climate areas is fresh outdoor ventilation air that has not been properly dehumidified.
-Additionally, the DOAS unit can assist the main HVAC unit by controlling smaller internally generated amounts of latent load that naturally build from occupants and other sources.
+The DOAS unit removes the latent load to control humidity, while the main HVAC unit removes the sensible load.
+The result is a comfortable temperature for the space occupants.
+This is important because the primary source of building humidity in most climate areas is fresh outdoor ventilation air is improper dehumidification.
+Additionally, the DOAS unit can assist the main HVAC unit by controlling smaller internally generated amounts of latent load.
+This latent load naturally builds from occupants and other sources.
 It does this by providing air that is slightly drier than the target humidity level.
-Generally speaking, a DOAS provides “neutral” air of 70ºF to 72ºF @ 50% RH.
+Generally speaking, a Dedicated outside air unit provides a “neutral” air of 70ºF to 72ºF @ 50% RH.

 What About Dehumidification

 A DOAS unit can also provide the dehumidified air directly to spaces at 55°F where it will offset some of the sensible load of the local HVAC unit.
 By delivering the air “cold”, this operation strategy doesn’t waste the sensible cooling byproduct performed by dehumidification.
 This results in the local heating/cooling units sized smaller and require less valuable floor space.
 A smaller main heating/cooling system means less energy consumption through smaller fans and compressors.
 A DOAS delivering cold supply air requires less reheat, but some reheat could happen during periods of low sensible loads.
 In this way, there is not “over-cooling” by the DOAS unit.